danielcifuentes54/vault-associate-certification/README.md

   * Destroy operation delete the info on disk
 * Write is a NOT a merge, it creates a completely new version
 * A delete on V1: Data is destroyed - A delete on V2: Soft delete (for destroy in V2 use destroy command)
-* If the latest version of the secret has been deleted (KV V2) it will return the related metadata but no data (secrets)
+* If the latest version of the secret has been deleted (KV V2) it will return the related metadata but no the data (secrets)

 ### Transit Secrets Engine